aarron-lee/gpd-win-tricks/README.md

 run [wm2-suspend-udev.sh](./wm2-suspend-udev.sh)

-Note that the Win 4 gyro fix can also help fix odd suspend behavior on the Win Max 2 + any other distros with the gyro driver installed
+Note that the Win 4 gyro fix can also help fix odd suspend behavior on the Win Max 2 + any other distros with the gyro driver installed.
+Note that this might not fully fix suspend.

+Confirmed on both the 6800u and 7840u WM2 models

 # Mini-guides